olekuz/tyk-docs/tyk-docs/content/tyk-cloud/reference-docs/user-roles.md

 ## Tyk System Integration User (do not delete)

 When you click your Control Plane Dashboard link from your Tyk Cloud Deployments Overview screen, you are automatically logged in to your Dashboard.
 This is due to a default Tyk Integration user that is created as part of the Control Plane deployment process.
 This user has a first name of `Tyk System Integration` and a last name of `User (do not delete)`.
-As the last name infers, you should not delete this user or your access to the Dashboard will be broken.
+As the last name infers, you should not delete this user or your access to the Dashboard will be broken from your Ara Installation.